Campus Facilities and Learning Resources

 SSOAR

-Project SSOAR aims to support financially disadvantaged students who excel academically in computer science, engineering, physics, or mathematics majors.
-This program will offer scholarship assistance, STEM guidance, hands-on learning opportunities, and support services geared towards finishing courses, earning an associate's degree, and preparing for transfer.
+Project SSOAR is committed to supporting low-income students who demonstrate strong academic achievement in computer science, engineering, physics, or mathematics.
+The program offers scholarship assistance, STEM mentorship, hands-on learning opportunities, and comprehensive support services to help students complete their coursework, earn an associate degree, and successfully transfer to a four-year institution.

 For further details and to apply, visit the SSOAR webpage.